tamj0rd2/ts-quickfixes/CONTRIBUTING.md

 * Commit the changes as a feat (so that a new extension versions can be released)
 * Push the changes
 * Run `./publish.sh` to publish a new version of the extension

+## Troubleshooting

+**I've made changes but when I run the `Run Extension` task they don't seem to be working**

+Try putting some logs into your code and running `npm run logs`.
+If you don't see your log, maybe the symlinking for the packages is broken.
+It can be fixed by running `npm run setup`